qualcomm-qrb-ros/qrb_ros_samples/ai_vision/sample_depth_estimation/README.md

 ## 👋 Overview

-- This sample allows you to input an RGB image named `input_image.jpg` or subscribe to the ROS topic `/cam0_stream1` from `qrb ros camera`.
-It then uses QNN to perform model inference and publishes the result as the `/depth_map` ROS topic containing per-pixel depth values.
+- This sample processes RGB images from `input_image.jpg` or subscribes to the `/cam0_stream1` ROS topic from `qrb ros camera`.
+It uses QNN for model inference and publishes per-pixel depth values via the `/depth_map` ROS topic.
-- The model is sourced from [Depth Anything V2](https://aihub.qualcomm.com/iot/models/depth_anything_v2?searchTerm=depth&domain=Computer+Vision) that a deep convolutional neural network model for depth estimation.
+- The model is sourced from [Depth Anything V2](https://aihub.qualcomm.com/iot/models/depth_anything_v2?searchTerm=depth&domain=Computer+Vision), a deep convolutional neural network for depth estimation.

 ![image-20250723181610392](./resource/depth_estimation_architecture.jpg)